 The accompanying picture shows another hidden dimension of papal expansionary moves in both the political and religious arenas.
 It shows Ban in company with Ted, and also in company with Pope Francis.
 So let’s use the mathematical relationship to unpack the subliminal message being communicated: Since the Adventists did not want to be seen publicly in company with the Pope, they instead held a summit with the UN leader after he had communed with the pontiff.
 Here is the relationship: if A=B and B=C then by axiom of logic, A = C. Similarly, if Ban is in company with the pope on “interfaith” dialogue, and simultaneously he is in discussions with the Adventists on “interfaith” relations, then by axiom of reasoning the Adventists are in talks with the Vatican on “interfaith” matters, through the UN Chief as their proxy messenger!

-It must also be noted that Ban’s April visit was only the opening salvo of a growing and continued alliance in interfaith and church-state negotiations with the United Nations, and by extension the papacy.
+It must also be noted that Ban’s April visit was only the opening salvo of a growing and continued alliance in interfaith and church-state negotiations with the United Nations and by extension the papacy, but a subliminal message that he was the pope’s viceroy, and would message back the contents of his SDA-generated conversation to Rome.
 Less than three weeks after the pope’s 2015 American visit, the UN High Command held another joint meeting with the Adventist world leaders, on October 13th.
-Let’s see the content of that meeting in the church’s own words:
+Let’s see the scope of that meeting in the church’s own words:

 “A senior United Nations official visited the Seventh-day Adventist world church headquarters to learn more about the church, meet church leaders, and to discuss current humanitarian issues…Wilson first met Riza in April during a visit with UN Secretary-General Ban at the United Nations headquarters in New York.
 That meeting was the first between an Adventist Church president and a UN secretary-general.
 Riza’s visit to the Adventist headquarters followed an invitation extended by Ganoune Diop, director of the church’s public affairs and religious liberty department.”